hjanuschka/OMARCHY-VM-UTM/README.md

 # OMARCHY VM for UTM

-A pre-configured Arch Linux virtual machine for UTM, ready to use with minimal setup.
+A pre-configured OMARCHY virtual machine for UTM - a beautiful and productive Linux distribution designed for software developers, featuring Hyprland tiling window manager and a curated set of development tools.

 ## 🚀 Quick Start